From Ranking to Reasoning: Explainable Web API Recommendation via Semantic Reasoning: Experiments And Analysis

 \subsubsection{RQ4: Effectiveness of the special tokens}

 The inclusion of special tokens markedly enhances control over API and rationale generation, boosting overall performance.
-By removing the special tokens \texttt{<API\_start>}, \texttt{<API\_stop>}, \texttt{<REASON\_start>} and \texttt{<REASON\_stop>}, we derive WAR‑Re(nS).
-Without the constraint of these special tokens, WAR‑Re(nS) recommends an average of 2.57 APIs per mashup, but only 77.95\% of them include an accompanying rationale.
-Consequently, although WAR‑Re(nS) achieves a slightly higher R@$s$ than WAR‑Re, its Precision, RP, RR and RS all decline.
-Specifically, as shown in Table~\ref{tab:result_abl}, P@$s$ drops 13.82\%, RP drops 4.30\%, RR drops 4.28\%, average RS drops 4.94\%.
-These special tokens enable WAR‑Re to better segment and control the initiation and termination of both API recommendation and semantic reasoning.
+By removing the special tokens \texttt{<API\_start>}, \texttt{<API\_stop>}, \texttt{<REASON\_start>} and \texttt{<REASON\_stop>}, we derive WAR-R1(w/o Tokens).
+Without the constraint of these special tokens, WAR-R1(w/o Tokens) recommends an average of 2.57 APIs per mashup, but only 77.95\% of them include an accompanying rationale.
+Consequently, although WAR-R1(w/o Tokens) achieves a slightly higher R@$s$ than WAR‑R1, its Precision, RP, RR and RS all decline.
+Specifically, as shown in Table~\ref{tab:result_abl}, P@$s$ drops by 13.82\%, RP by 4.30\%, RR by 4.28\%, overall RS by 4.56\%.
+These special tokens enable WAR‑R1 to better segment and control the initiation and termination of both API recommendation and semantic reasoning.

-\subsubsection{RQ5: Impact of Semantic Reasoning on API Recommendation Effectiveness}
+\subsubsection{RQ5: Impact of semantic reasoning on API recommendation}

-Integrating reasoning substantially elevates API recommendation effectiveness across all metrics.
-To assess how the inclusion of reasoning affects recommendation performance, we introduce an ablation variant, WAR‑Re(Rec), which omits the reasoning component.
-WAR‑Re(Rec) is trained in two stages to ensure a fair comparison.
-In the first stage, the model is presented with the same API function descriptions utilized by the reasoning component of WAR‑Re.
-In the second stage, we fine‐tune WAR‑Re(Rec) solely on the recommendation task.
-The prompts are exemplified in the appendix.
-To quantify the impact of reasoning on API recommendation quality, we separately evaluate metrics for recommendations accompanied by reasons (WAR-Re(re)) versus those without (WAR-Re(nre)).
-As reported in Table~\ref{tab:result_abl}, integrating reasoning into WAR-Re yields notable improvements over WAR-Re(Rec) with 5.50\% higher P@$s$, 4.88\% higher R@$s$, 4.51\% higher N@$s$, and 4.68\% higher M@$s$.
-Recommendations furnished with explanations outperform unaccompanied suggestions by over 84.26\% across all metrics.
-These findings demonstrate that requiring the model to justify each suggestion adds accountability: semantically defensible API choices are favored, reducing spurious outputs and improving reliability.
+Integrating reasoning greatly elevates API recommendation effectiveness across all metrics.
+To assess how the inclusion of reasoning affects recommendation performance, we introduce an ablation variant, WAR‑R1(w/o Reasoning), which omits the reasoning component.
+WAR‑R1(w/o Reasoning) is trained in two stages to ensure a fair comparison.
+In the first stage, the model is presented with the same API function descriptions utilized by the reasoning component of WAR‑R1.
+In the second stage, we fine‐tune WAR‑R1(w/o Reasoning) solely on the recommendation task.
+As reported in Table \ref{tab:result_abl}, integrating reasoning into WAR-R1 yields notable improvements over WAR-R1(w/o Reasoning) with 5.50\% higher P@$s$, 4.88\% higher R@$s$, 4.51\% higher N@$s$, and 4.68\% higher M@$s$.
+To quantify the impact of reasoning on recommendation quality, we separately evaluate metrics for recommendations accompanied by reasons versus those without.
+Recommendations with reasons (P@s=0.796, R@s=0.706, N@s=0.820, M@s=0.842) outperform those without (P@s=0.432, R@s=0.240, N@s=0.439, M@s=0.448) by at least 84.26\% across all metrics.
+These findings demonstrate that requiring the model to justify each suggestion adds rigor: semantically defensible API choices are favored, reducing spurious outputs and improving reliability.